Water Rate Updates

 Are the base rates changing?
 Will the energy surcharge go away?
 I am a business with 3 water meters; will we be judged in total or per meter? (all are 2" meters)

-dallas asked about 1 year ago
+dallas asked over 1 year ago

 Base rates for Single Family and Multi Family are not proposed to change.
 Proposed base rates for Commercial would be increased by 20%.
 Proposed base rates for Irrigation would vary based on meter size.
 See pages 6 and 7 on the February 16, 2023 Council presentation.
 Each of your three water meters should have a base rate and will be subject to the base fee increase.